Data-Corruption/sprout/docs/ARCHITECTURE.md

 ## Security

 > [!IMPORTANT]
 > Beyond the basics (checksum verification, etc.), Sprout doesn't have a full security model.
 It's a starter kit / template.
 Different applications have totally different security requirements and threat models, so you're gonna need to design and implement your own security model.
-TLDR; I can't really generate a one-size-fits-all security model... go read the [OWASP cheatsheet series](https://cheatsheetseries.owasp.org/).
-The [CI/CD cheatsheet](https://cheatsheetseries.owasp.org/cheatsheets/CI_CD_Security_Cheat_Sheet.html) is a good starting point.
+TLDR; I can't really write a one-size-fits-all security model, go read the [OWASP cheatsheet series](https://cheatsheetseries.owasp.org/) if your app will be handling sensitive data.